-- 1. Check Bias resistance, from the White/Black stud to engine ground, you should read 13,000-15,000 ohms.
-Readings above 15,000 ohms or less than 13,000 ohms indicate a defective switchbox.
+- 1. Check Bias resistance, from the White/Black stud to engine ground, you should read 9,400-9,800 ohms.
+Readings above 10,000 ohms or less than 9,000 ohms indicate a defective switchbox.
+Due to the design of the switchboxes, a switchbox with a defective bias circuit will damage a mating switchbox (domino effect).
 REPLACE BOTH SWITCHBOXES AS A SET!!!! - 2.
 Use an ANALOG DC Voltmeter to check the voltage on the White/Black (Bias) terminal.
 With everything connected, run the engine at various Rpm's and watch the voltage reading.
 It should remain steady for a set RPM.
 Fluctuation in voltage indicates a problem in the bias circuit.
 If there is a problem, disconnect everything on the White/Black terminal except the jumper from the inside switchbox to the outside switchbox.
 Retest, if the problem persists, replace BOTH switch boxes.
 If the problem went away, reconnect the items taken off of the White/Black terminal one at a time, retest after every reconnection until you locate the source of the problem.